-4.5.5 Entity termination
+4.5.6 Entity termination

 If the Registry discontinues DNSSEC for its zone for any reason and returns to an unsigned position, this is to take place in an orderly manner (by removing DS records from IANA), with the full cooperation of PCH.
-If operations are to be transferred to another party, PCH cooperates fully with the transition.
+If operations are to be transferred to another DNSSEC Zone Operator, PCH cooperates fully with the transition with the goal of ensuring continuity of service for Relying Parties.